-What is needed, therefore, is a new generation of management solutions that relieve data centre administrators from arduous day-to-day work through automation and analytics and free up their valuable time for genuine value-adding activities, otherwise known as an autonomous data centre.
+What is needed, therefore, is a new generation of management solutions that relieve data center administrators from arduous day-to-day work through automation and analytics and free up their valuable time for genuine value-adding activities, otherwise known as an autonomous data center.

 A new generation of storage has arrived

-A data centre infrastructure, powered by Artificial Intelligence (AI), can overcome the limitations of traditional approaches by using intelligent algorithms, powered by sensor data from the systems, to effectively run itself.
+A data center infrastructure, powered by Artificial Intelligence (AI), can overcome the limitations of traditional approaches by using intelligent algorithms, powered by sensor data from the systems, to effectively run itself.

 This intelligent AI engine will be able to automatically detect malfunctions, bottlenecks or faulty configurations and has the potential to resolve them autonomously – already removing the need for time-consuming human intervention.
 It can even blacklist problems it has previously detected, to avoid repetition and stop customers hitting problems they've experienced before.

-Not only could AI in the data centre detect and repair issues, but it also has the potential to proactively provide suggestions for improvements.
+Not only could AI in the data center detect and repair issues, but it also has the potential to proactively provide suggestions for improvements.

 By leveraging the data and insights generated, it can identify opportunities for systems optimisation and better performance, which in turn has a positive impact on business processes, the effectiveness of the IT team and – ultimately – customer experience.

 How does it do this?
-Put simply - AI in the data centre allows for simultaneous monitoring of all systems in an installed base.
+Put simply - AI in the data center allows for simultaneous monitoring of all systems in an installed base.